 Interest Rate Risk-In the first quarter of 2006, United entered into an interest rate swap whereby it fixed the rate of interest on \$2.45 billion notional value of floating-rate debt at 5.14% plus a fixed credit margin.
 The swap had a fair value of negative \$12 million at December 31, 2006.
 In January 2007, United terminated the swap.
 The termination value of the swap was negative \$4 million.
-As discussed in Note 11, "Debt Obligations" in Combined Notes to Condensed Consolidated Financial Statements (Unaudited), United prepaid \$972 million of its debt obligations in February 2007 which reduced the amount of United's debt obligations that are sensitive to interest rate fluctuations.
+As discussed in Note 11, "Debt Obligations" in Combined Notes to Condensed Consolidated Financial Statements (Unaudited), United prepaid \$972 million of its debt obligations in February 2007, which reduced the amount of United's debt obligations that are sensitive to interest rate fluctuations.

 Commodity Price Risk (Jet Fuel)-When market conditions indicate risk reduction is achievable, United may use commodity option contracts or other derivative instruments to reduce its price risk exposure to jet fuel.
 The derivative instruments are designed to provide protection against increases in the price of aircraft fuel.
 United may change its hedging program based on changes in market conditions.
-At June 30, 2007, the fair value of United's fuel-related derivatives was a positive \$16 million, as compared to a negative \$2 million at December 31, 2006.
+At September 30, 2007, the fair value of United's fuel-related derivatives was a positive \$13 million, as compared to a negative \$2 million at December 31, 2006.

 Foreign Exchange Risk-The Company previously disclosed in its 2006 Annual Reports it has exposure to changes in certain foreign currency exchange rates and as of December 31, 2006, the Company did not have any foreign currency derivative instruments.
 The following is an update to that disclosure as during the second quarter of 2007 the Company began using foreign currency forward contracts to hedge a portion of its exposure to changes in foreign currency exchange rates.
-As of June 30, 2007, the Company hedged a portion of its expected foreign currency cash flows in the Australian dollar, Canadian dollar, British pound, European Euro and Japanese yen.
-As of June 30, 2007, the notional amount of these foreign currencies hedged with the forward contracts in U.S, dollars terms was approximately \$100 million.
-These contracts expire at various dates from July to November 2007.
-For the three and six months ended June 30, 2007, there were no material gains or losses from these derivative positions.
-As of June 30, 2007, the fair value of these contracts was less than \$1 million.
+As of September 30, 2007, the Company hedged a portion of its expected foreign currency cash flows in the Australian dollar, Canadian dollar, British pound, European Euro and Japanese yen.
+As of September 30, 2007, the notional amount of these foreign currencies hedged with the forward contracts in U.S. dollars terms was approximately \$135 million.
+These contracts expire at various dates from October 2007 to March 2008.
+Subsequent to September 30, 2007, the Company has entered into and plans to continue entering into additional forward contracts for the 2008 period.